Lendiom/docs/docs/app/guides/property-taxes.md

 ### Name in Signature {#finalize-signature}
 If the [Send Mail](#finalize-mail) option is enabled, then you will need to input the name that goes in the signature position on the letter.

+## Customer Paying
+For customers who have a loan inside of Lendiom, they will be able to pay inside of Lendiom Pay.
+Please see the [Lendiom Pay guide related to Paying Property Taxes](../../pay/guides/paying-property-taxes).